tohajan/R_Repo/Data-Handling---Graphics.md

     ## [1] FALSE

-Since the two datasets have the same contents in row 1 (common.name) orderly arranged, they can be combined using the cbind function:
+Since the two datasets have the same contents in col 1 (common.name) and are orderly arranged by the column, they can be combined using the cbind function:

 ``` r
 owl_morph_clutch <- cbind(owl_morph, owl_clutch)